MarcinLinkl/Positions-CoT-Explorer/README.md

 The chart depicts the involvement of two major player groups: Commercial entities (silver producers) and Non-Commercial traders (speculators).

-![App Interface](assets/2.jpg "Positions Explorer Charts") Short description: _When the net futures position of the Commercial group declines (turns negative), it signifies a rise in hedging activities when the price drops.
-In such instances, these entities are safeguarding their interests.
-Therefore, considering buying becomes favorable when their positions are notably high.
+![App Interface](assets/2.jpg "Positions Explorer Charts") Brief Description: _When the net futures positions of the Commercial Group (producers) turn negative, it indicates an uptick in their hedging activities in anticipation of declining prices.
+In such situations, these entities take precautionary steps to protect their interests.
+As a result, it can be advantageous to contemplate asset purchases when their positions are significantly high, as this demonstrates a negative correlation.<br>
-Conversely, Non-Commercial positions tend to increase as prices surge.
-Low net positions for this group suggest that it could be a favorable time to buy, as they align with potential price uptrends._
+Conversely, non-commercial entities often witness their positions expanding as prices rise.
+The relatively limited net positions held by this group suggest that it might be an opportune moment to consider buying, as these positions align with potential upward price trends.
+These substantial funds are exceptionally well-informed and have conducted extensive predictive price research since their interests are primarily speculative, thereby rendering price movements highly correlated with this group of traders._

 ### Understanding CFTC and CoT Reports